docker/docs/content/manuals/docker-hub/repos/manage/access.md

 ### Change repository visibility

-When creating a repository in Docker Hub, you are given the option to set the repository visibility.
+When creating a repository in Docker Hub, you can set the repository visibility.
 In addition, you can set the default repository visibility when a repository is created in your personal repository settings.
 The following describes how to change the visibility after the repository has been created.

 To change repository visibility: